 Definition

-A Doppler ultrasound is a test that uses high-frequency sound waves to view the motion of fluids in the blood vessels.
+A Doppler ultrasound is a test that can measure blood flow.
+It uses sound waves that bounce off blood cells.

 Reasons for Test